bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 And I think that, to be honest, that is a great suggestion.
 If you want really sovereign kind of control over the data, I think running a full node yourself is a good idea.
 It is just kind of hard.
-I mean, you have to make it remotely accessible.
+You have to make it remotely accessible.
 It's kind of annoying to set up and maintain.
 If we could find a way without having to run a full node, allow clients to kind of privately query the blockchain, that would still be a good thing because we want to reduce the barrier to entry, we want more people to use this.
 There aren't that many full nodes, so not that many people do something like this.